#20: Habitat Island

 It feels like something kids might construct in a Lord of the Flies scenario, a defensive battlement, and sits on top of ground that is mixed with woodchips and springy turf paths for accessibility.
 Complementing all this are a number of springy swing toys, modern swings, a sandy play area, a trampoline, a tiny log house and a number of balancing beam elements.

 Other Vancouver parks might have a bigger highlight (see: Creekside’s slide), or have an outstanding spray park (see: Granville Island), or have multiple playgrounds (see: Stanley), but none have an individual playground as good as Douglas.
 Little wonder it’s always packed.

-There are plenty of reasons for that — including suburban municipalities trying to attract growing families, or having less space for expansive field-based parks and prioritizing playgrounds instead — but nonetheles, the playground at Douglas rocks.
+There are reasons for that — including suburban municipalities trying to attract growing families, or having less space for expansive field-based parks and prioritizing playgrounds instead — but nevertheless, the playground at Douglas rocks.

 And it’s surrounded by a big park with plenty of field space, a basketball court, a cricket pitch, and a solid community centre.
 Put an A+ playground in the middle of a B park, and this is the score you get.

 Of course, Douglas is the centrepiece of a neighbourhood that regularly is among the busiest Halloween centres in Vancouver.

 Little wonder the park is just as bustling the other 364 days a year.